premsingh8171/GetDeviceInformation/README.md

-GetDeviceInformation
+# GetDeviceInformation

-device device information like your current location, aboutUs, ads, battery, device, memory, Network, Installation app in your device and contact list etc.
+device information like your current location, aboutUs, ads, battery, device, memory, Network, Installation app in your device and contact list etc.